What is Medicare?

 To protect yourself from Medicare fraud and identify theft, guard your card just as you do with credit and debit cards.
 Keep it in a safe place, and share your Medicare number with medical providers only.

-Never share your Medicare number over the phone, via email, or with someone who’s identity cannot be verified.
+Never share your Medicare number over the phone, via email or with someone whose identity cannot be verified.

-A Five-Star Quality Rating System was developed by the Center for Medicare & Medicaid Services to measure the experience of Medicare beneficiaries when using their respective health care systems and health plans.
+A Five-Star Quality Rating System was developed by the Centers for Medicare & Medicaid Services to measure the experience of Medicare beneficiaries when using their respective health care systems and health plans.

-The purpose of the Five-Star Quality Rating System is to track and monitor the performance of each plan, including the general care provided by physicians, hospitals, and other providers, and identify areas of success and those needing improvement.
+The purpose of the Five-Star Quality Rating System is to track and monitor the performance of each plan, including the general care provided by physicians, hospitals and other providers, as well as identify areas of success and those needing improvement.
 Star Ratings apply to Medicare Advantage and Part D plans only.

 The CMS evaluates plan performances annually and releases new star ratings in October, which apply to the following calendar year.

-Ratings range from one to five, with five being the highest in quality performance, and one being the lowest in quality performance.
+Ratings range from one to five, with five being the highest and one being the lowest in quality performance.

 CMS measures how well each plan performs by conducting an annual comprehensive review based on the results of the following categories:

 ✓ Staying healthy: An analysis of the efforts members made to maintain good health, including routine check-ups, vaccines and screening tests.

 ✓ Managing Chronic (long-term) conditions: An analysis of the efforts members made to manage existing conditions, including treatments and tests recommended by their physicians.